tamucc-comp-bio/how_to/howto_organize_data.md

 We will focus on organizing our data based upon the relational model (Codd 1970) as a [relational database](https://en.wikipedia.org/wiki/Relational_database).
 The relational database we describe here consists of several tidy data files that are connected by common columns of data (keys).

-The [primary key](https://en.wikipedia.org/wiki/Primary_key) is the column with a unique value for each observation (row).
-Similar to a primary key, there may be a set of columns, collectively referred to as a [natural key](https://en.wikipedia.org/wiki/Natural_key), whose values uniquely classify the observation (row)that uniquely define the subject of each row.
+The [primary key](https://en.wikipedia.org/wiki/Primary_key) is the column with a unique value for each observation (row) or a set of columns that uniquely define an observation when combined.
+In Fig. 2 below, the column named `faa` is the primary key for the `airports` data file.

+A [foreign key](https://en.wikipedia.org/wiki/Foreign_key) is a column in one data file that contains the same values as the primary key of another data file.
+Foreign keys typically contain values that are duplicated in several rows.
+In Fig. 2 below, the columns named `origin` and `dest` in the `flights` data file are both foreign keys in relation to the `faa` primary key of the `airports` data file.
+These columns all contain FAA airport codes.
+In `airports`, every row of the `faa` column contains a unique aiport code.
+On the other hand, since there are many flights that share the same airport code, the `flights` data file contains many rows with the same airport codes in the `origin` and `dest` columns.

 ![relational-1](https://d33wubrfki0l68.cloudfront.net/245292d1ea724f6c3fd8a92063dcd7bfb9758d02/5751b/diagrams/relational-nycflights.png)